-My first stop from the airport was a neighborhood called Zizkov, where I had to run some errands.
-When I finished, I opted to enjoy the city before I'd move on to my next plan.
+My first stop from the airport was a neighbourhood called Zizkov, where I had to run some errands.
+When I finished, I had a bit of time before my next plan, so I opted to enjoy the city.

-The weather was rather gloomy as the sky was painted with a thick color of industrial grey, so I picked my first destination to check out accordingly.
-Just a few blocks from the offices I visited is a freight train station from 1936, disused since 2002.
+The weather was rather gloomy as the sky was painted with a thick colour of industrial grey, so I picked my first destination accordingly.
+A few blocks from the offices I visited is a freight train station from 1936, disused since 2002.
 Nowadays, the buildings serve mostly as warehouses, and the rails gradually blend with nature.

-From here, I took a tram to the historic downtown where I took a walk.
+From here, I took a tram to the historic downtown.
 The hazed greyish sky worked well with the decayed facility; however, it didn't do justice to all the neat structures in the old town.

-Nevertheless, as every time I am in Prague, I was surprised how pretty it is.
+Nevertheless, as every time I am in Prague, I was surprised by how pretty it is.

-At that time, I was getting towards the Staromestske Namesti (the Old Town Square).
+By that time, I was getting towards Old Town Square.

 Pictured below, those towers are among the things which make the square famous.
 The left one is the Old Town Hall, and the two behind are the Church of Our Lady before Týn.

-The square is also a place where the city put a massive Christmas tree every year.
+The square is also where the city put a massive Christmas tree and market every year.